docentYT/openstreetmap-ng/Guide:-Managing-Packages.md

 ### Updating

 Nix packages are tied to specific [commits](https://github.com/NixOS/nixpkgs/commits/nixpkgs-unstable/) for reproducibility.
 To update to newer versions, you'll need to edit the pkgs hash in the `shell.nix` file *(it's at the very top)*.
-We provide a `nixpkgs-update` command that fully automates this process — simply run it.
+We provide a `nixpkgs-update` command that automates this process — simply run it.

 ### Installing and Uninstalling